 The best and fastest way to pay off a credit card balance, is to pay the balance as soon as possible, using one of the cards that offers installment payments, but here’s the catch: If you do that, you’ll pay interest on that balance.
 Since you’ve paid interest, the balance you’ve paid on your credit card will rise again.
 So even though your interest-free interest-carrying days are nearly up, you can’t get rid of it with an installment payment.
 Instead, you’ll have to either pay your credit card off, or apply for a credit card with a high balance transfer fee, to get out of the interest trap.

-You might be able to avoid paying the card off altogether and avoid the interest trap, by paying your bill every month in full and on time (in addition to keeping a good credit score), by applying for the best possible credit cards for the highest interest rates, or by paying off your balance every month, or all at once.
+According to sesame credit experts, you might be able to avoid paying the card off altogether and avoid the interest trap, by paying your bill every month in full and on time (in addition to keeping a good credit score), by applying for the best possible credit cards for the highest interest rates, or by paying off your balance every month, or all at once.

 If you are still struggling with paying off your credit card balance every month and/or with managing your credit card balance, or you find that you do not have any money coming in at the end of each month, it may be time to get help.
 Here are some ideas for what to do and some suggestions for resources: